custom-components/ble_monitor/info.md

 # NB!: This is a Beta version!

-# BREAKING CHANGES in 0.8.1 beta.
+# BREAKING CHANGES in 0.8.1 beta

 [Instructions to convert your configuration can be found here.](https://github.com/custom-components/ble_monitor/blob/integration_level/update_instructions.md)

 This update needs some explanation and requires configuration changes from you.
 So please read carefully when upgrading to 0.8.1 (and higher).

 Our custom component `mitemp_bt` was designed as a so called `sensor platform`, which is in Home Assistant language a `platform` under the `sensor` integration.
 Home Assistant however has made an architecture decision in [ADR 0007](https://github.com/home-assistant/architecture/blob/413e3cb248cf8dca766c0280997f3b516e23fb6d/adr/0007-integration-config-yaml-structure.md), which basically says that `mitemp_bt` should be a `integration` on its own.

 So, we decided to make this change and, as it will be a breaking change anyways, we also decided to think about the name of the integration.
 During time we started to add more and more sensors, not only Xiaomi Mi Temperature sensors, what the name `mitemp_bt` suggests.
 We decided that `ble_monitor` would be a better name to reflect the capablities of our integration.
 The full name will become Passive BLE Monitor integration.

 In short,  if you have the minimal configuration, you will have to change your configuration.yaml

 Old configuration

 ```yaml
 sensor:
   - platform: mitemp_bt
 ```

 New configuration

 ```yaml
 ble_monitor:
 ```

 Of course, all additional parameters can still be set, as explained below.
 However, for the following parameters, the configuration has changed compared to the old situation.

 - `sensor_names`
 - `sensor_fahrenheit`
 - `encryptors`
 - `whitelist`

 If you use one of these parameters, make sure you read the following [instructions to convert your configuration to the new format.](https://github.com/custom-components/ble_monitor/blob/integration_level/update_instructions.md)

 {% endif %}